-As of April 2, 2017 and January 1, 2017, the Company's investment in the 8point3 Group had a negative carrying value of \$74.9 million and \$60.6 million, respectively, resulting from the continued deferral of profit recognition for projects sold to the 8point3 Group that included the sale or lease of real estate.
-The Company owns approximately 29 million shares in OpCo as well as exchange rights to convert these shares on a 1:1 basis to the publicly traded Class A shares of 8point3.
-Based on the closing stock price of Class A shares as of March 31, 2017, the final trading day prior to the end of the Company's fiscal quarter, the Company's investment in OpCo has a market value of \$391.9 million.
-As previously announced and referred to in Note 16, the Company is currently evaluating its investment in 8point3 in light of First Solar's announcement that it is doing the same.
+As of October 1, 2017 and January 1, 2017, the Company's investment in the 8point3 Group had a negative carrying value of \$72.4 million and \$60.6 million, respectively, resulting from the continued deferral of profit recognition for projects sold to the 8point3 Group that included the sale or lease of real estate.
+The Company owns approximately 29 million shares in OpCo as well as exchange rights to convert these shares on a one-for-one basis to the publicly traded Class A shares of 8point3.
+Based on the closing stock price of Class A shares as of September 29, 2017, the final trading day prior to the end of the Company's fiscal quarter, the Company's investment in OpCo has an estimated market value of \$426.3 million.